sidthesloth92/three-finger-tap-js/README.md

 `destroy`

-Removes the DOM nodes addes and their respective event listeners.
+Removes the DOM nodes and their respective event listeners.
 Also resets the library to the initial state.

 **Usage**